GConscious/Project-Database/README.md

-# Project-Database
+# UW Sports Analytics Club Project Database
-Ongoing projects by members at the UW Sports Analytics Club
+Welcome to the UW Sports Analytics Club Project Database.
+This is a list of projects being worked on by members in the chapter.

+## Projects